Last Updated 4/8/2021

-Issue: U.S. state insurance regulators are developing a group capital calculation for use in solvency-monitoring activities.
-The calculation is intended to provide additional analytical information to the lead state for use in assessing group risks and capital adequacy to complement the current holding company analysis in the U.S. It will include information on potential risks to policyholders emanating from outside the insurance companies, as well as location and sources of capital within the group.
+Issue: U.S. state insurance regulators have adopted a group capital calculation for use in solvency-monitoring activities.
+The calculation is intended to provide additional analytical information to the lead state for use in assessing group risks and capital adequacy to complement the current holding company analysis in the U.S. It includes information on potential risks to policyholders emanating from outside the insurance companies, as well as location and sources of capital within the group.
 The calculation will help regulators perform an assessment of capital when combined with other information obtained by regulators.
-This includes group organizational information provided on Schedule Y, enterprise risk information on Form F and internal risk self-assessment information in Own Risk and Solvency Assessment (ORSA) filings (where applicable).
+This includes group organizational information provided on Schedule Y, enterprise risk information on Form F, and internal risk self-assessment information in Own Risk and Solvency Assessment (ORSA) filings (where applicable).

 Background: Beginning in 2008, through the NAIC Solvency Modernization Initiative (SMI), U.S. state insurance regulators devised plans for revisions to group supervision.
 During and after the SMI, considerable attention was given to the framework around group supervision.
 Considerable revisions were made to the Insurance Holding Company Regulatory Act (Holding Company Act), which introduced supervisory colleges and included the implementation of a new regulatory filing: the Enterprise Risk Report (Form F).
 In addition to these revisions, state regulators also implemented the Risk Management and Own Risk and Solvency Assessment Model Act (ORSA Model Act), which required certain insurance companies and/or insurance groups to file an Own Risk and Solvency Assessment summary report (ORSA Report) with their lead state regulator.